We have all the answers

 GO VEGGIE strives to make our products as healthy and delicious as possible, and we’re constantly studying food-related research in order to to identify and use the safest ingredients we can in our products.

 Carrageenan is a naturally occurring product derived from a seaweed extract.
-It is commonly used in foods as a thickening agent, including GO Veggie! products.
-Our GO VEGGIE Vegan Cream Cheese, GO VEGGIE Vegan Shreds and GO VEGGIE Vegan Grated Parmesan Topping are the only products that do not contain carrageenan.
+It is commonly used in foods as a thickening agent, including GO VEGGIE products.
+Our GO VEGGIE Vegan Cream Cheese, GO VEGGIE Vegan Spread & Dip Minis, GO VEGGIE Vegan Shreds, GO VEGGIE Vegan Grated Parmesan Topping and GO VEGGIE Lactose Free Grated Parmesan Topping do not contain carrageenan.

 While there is much to know about carrageenan, the most important distinction to make is the different types of the substance, and their role in food safety.